-Travis E. Cochran is an Associate in Lozano Smith's Monterey office where he focuses his practice on facilities and business issues for public agencies.
+Travis E. Cochran is Senior Counsel in Lozano Smith's Monterey office where he focuses his practice on facilities and business issues for public agencies.

 Mr. Cochran advises public agencies on areas such as construction, bidding and alternative delivery methods, technology contracts, CEQA, and energy conservation projects.
 He also serves as the Assistant City Attorney for the City of Greenfield, and provides a full range of legal advice and services in all aspects of municipal law.